-While 3D printed “machine-made” mosaics are a brand new phenomenon that was only recently invented in our digital age, ancient mosaics were actually assembled piece by piece solely by the human hand.
-One specific mosaic that illuminates this millennia-old formula is the Garni temple.
+While 3D printed “machine-made” mosaic art are a brand new phenomenon that was only recently invented in our digital age, ancient mosaic art were actually assembled piece by piece solely by the human hand.
+One specific mosaic art that illuminates this millennia-old formula is the Garni temple.

 Photo credit: Rick Ney

 Lauded as being one of the only remaining pagan temples in Armenia, the Garni temple houses thematic mosaics sprawled across its floors.
 Sadly, parts of the temple were twice destroyed, first in the midst of Armenia’s conversion to Christianity, and once again by an earthquake that shook the temple’s foundations in the mid-17th Century.
 But for the most part, the mosaics remain in-tact while giving tribute to Armenia’s rich heritage and culture.

 With human figures alongside Greek gods with oddly oriental-looking features dominating a large portion of the mosaics that will most definitely stand out to the art appreciator, the actual artwork is considered substandard in terms of technique.
 But although mosaic art don’t hold a candle to greater and more celebrated works, their historical significance in being the only relics of their kind to bring testimony to a once-upon-a-time pagan chapter in Armenia’s history has made them subjects of interest by connoisseurs of the trade.